FadiCBB/a_c_compat/README.md

   - Applying CSE unconscious state to AGM_GForces?
   - Finishing AGM logistics (more specifically the AGM cargo menu itself as well as the locational repair system)?
   - The AGM "get in" system?
-  - Doing the opposite, making some CSE modules (medical, rations) availible in the AGM menu format?
+  - Making the CSE medical system availible in the AGM interaction or flow menu?